 The other thing I think is good about the video is that it's explaining the subtle difference between "choosing" and "reacting".
 Yes, she's being told to help with the shoes but she can take a step back and think about how she wants to react.
-Does she have all the info she needs? (how long will she be grounded, what happens if she doesn't) and then she can make a decision.
+Does she have all the info she needs? (how long will she be grounded, what happens if she doesn't, is there a more efficient way of handling the shoes) and then she can make a decision.
 She takes back her power and stops feeling pressured when she takes the time to choose her reaction.

 If you can take a step back and realize that it's your responsibility to make the right decision for you, you no longer feel pressured.

 How you view a situation will completely change it.
 If you're focusing on failing or worrying about making the wrong decision, you're putting unnecessary pressure on yourself.
 Also, by simply reacting instead of thinking about how you want to respond, will make you feel pressured.

 Change situations like this simply by changing your focus.
 Ask yourself, "what am I focusing on? and "what do I want?".
 This will enable you to detach from the fear and make a much more effective decision free from feeling pressured.

 I Need Your Love - Is That True?

 How to stop seeking love, approval, and appreciation and start finding them instead

 “The unspoken belief is that unless people approve of you, you’re worthless”